-- All exits from the office are clearly marked (e.g., exit sign over each exit door). - There are smoke detectors or sprinklers in the office or fire alarms in the building. - A fire extinguisher is readily available within the office space; visible; and depending on the type of fire extinguisher, either the gauge indicates it is adequately charged or the expiration date is in the future. - There is a method for the practitioner/staff to disinfect their hands between patients (sink and/or hand sanitizer within the office space). - There is a written evacuation plan in the form of a policy and/or a posted map showing available exit routes, and staff is trained in evacuation procedures. - There is a written policy/procedure for medical emergencies (e.g., call 911). - There is a written policy/procedure for patient non-compliance with health care advice. - There is a written policy/procedure for confidentiality of medical records. - There is a written policy/procedure regarding the safety of children (12 and under) in the office. - If blood/lab studies are performed in the office, there is a current certification from the Clinical Laboratory Improvement Act (CLIA) or quality control checks are documented.
+- Office/clinic exits are clearly marked (e.g., exit sign over each exit door) and unobstructed by weights, fitness equipment, and other obstacles. - There are smoke detectors or sprinklers in the office or fire alarms in the building. - A fire extinguisher is readily available within the office space; visible; and depending on the type of fire extinguisher, either the gauge indicates it is adequately charged or the expiration date is in the future. - There is a sink with running water within the office space for the practitioner/staff to disinfect their hands between patients. - Treatment tables are sanitized and pillowcases/covers are changed between patients. - There is a written evacuation plan in the form of a policy and/or a posted map showing available exit routes and staff is trained in evacuation procedures. - There is a written policy/procedure for medical emergencies (e.g., call 911). - There is a written policy/procedure for patient non-compliance with health care advice. - There is a written policy/procedure for confidentiality of medical records. - There is a written policy/procedure regarding the safety of children (12 and under) in the office. - If whirlpool therapy is available at the facility, there is a policy/procedure for sanitizing the whirlpool between patients. - The therapy equipment (modalities, exercise equipment, table, weights, etc.) is safe, sanitary, and in good working order.